C0mposer/C-C-Game-Modding-Utility/README.md

 ![codecaves](codecaves.png)
 a.
 You give it a name
 b.
 Fill out the address in RAM
 c.
-Fill out the address in main executable
+Fill out the equivalent address in main executable
 d.
 Fill the .c/.cpp files in your projects *src/* dir   you'd like to be compiled into that codecave area
 (*main.c is used by default.
 For multiple files, seperate by comma or space*)